-You must complete the registration form on the website and return it to me with the deposit cheque, payable to Amatsu Training School Ltd or make payment by bank transfer or via PayPal.
+You must complete the Application Form and return it to me with the deposit cheque, payable to Amatsu Training School Ltd or make payment by bank transfer or via PayPal.
 This will secure your place, and you will receive text books and a starter pack.
-Once I have several deposits, I will put you in touch with your fellow students, so you can correspond and allay any first day nerves.
+Once I have several deposits, with your permission I will put you in touch with your fellow students, so you can correspond and allay any first day nerves.

 Is the course affiliated to any governing body?